"Cool as Paper"

 Computer became wobbly on table from batteries swelling.

 Lasted a week and the computer displayed error messages about that battery.
-It was sent back to “Batterispesialisten” for replacement but they denied any knowledge of having received a defect battery from me.
+It was sent back to “Batterispesialisten” for replacement but they denied any knowledge of having received a defective battery from me.

 iMac 2011 basic model